From the Conformal Anomaly to the Virasoro Algebra: Computation of the Lie algebra cocycle

 \section{Computation of the Lie algebra cocycle}

-With the definition~\eqref{eq:cocycle_deformation} of the cocycle $\calpha$ in place, we are ready to turn towards proving the main Theorem~\ref{thm:main}.
-Since for the global section~\eqref{eq:diffglobalsection} we have fixed the cylinder $\A = \A_1$ in Equation~\eqref{eq:standard_cylinder}, the only place in the multiplication isomorphism $\detmult{\phi}{\psi}$ appearing in Theorem~\ref{thm:detmult} which may introduce a factor with respect to the global section is
+With Definition~\ref{def:cocycle_deformation} of the cocycle $\calpha$ in place, we are ready to turn towards proving the main Theorem~\ref{thm:main}.
+Since for the global trivialization~\eqref{eq:diffglobalsection}, we have fixed the cylinder $\A = \A_1$ in Equation~\eqref{eq:standard_cylinder}, the only step in the multiplication isomorphism $\detmult{\phi}{\psi}$ appearing in Theorem~\ref{thm:detmult} which may introduce a factor with respect to the global trivialization is